Do you think greasy build-up on your grill improves the flavor?

 2. The Interior of the Cooking Chamber

-The best way to clean the interior of a grill or smokers of the cooking chamber is to grab a putty knife, rubber gloves, wire brush, scrub brush, sponges, hose, bucket, dish soap, cleaner fluid and steel wool.
+The best way to clean the interior of a grill or smokers cooking chamber, is to grab a putty knife, rubber gloves, wire brush, scrubbing brush, sponges, hose, bucket, dish soap, cleaner fluid and steel wool.
 Make sure you put down a drop sheet or do it near a drain.
-Oven cleaner is not

-Be careful of any interior thermometers when your hosing down the cooker.
+Be careful of any internal thermometers when your hosing down the cooker.
 You don’t want to get water into the dial areas.

 3. Cleaning the Grill Pan

-You find that all manufacturers have varying strategies cleaning grease and dripping pans.
+You will find that all manufacturers have varying strategies for cleaning grease and drip pans.
 Make sure you check your grease pan or collector everytime you cook.
 It can be a fire hazard if your pan overflows or light.
 If you have a grease chute on your smoker or grill ensure that it is also cleaned.